CoactiveAI/dataperf-vision-selection/README.md

 ### **Current version:** alpha
 This github repo serves as the starting point for offline evaluation of submissions for the training data selection visual benchmark.
 The offline evaluation can be run on both your local environment as well as a containerized image for reproducibility of score results.

-For a detailed summary of the a benchmark, see the following documentation.
-[TODO: Add link]
+For a detailed summary of the a benchmark, refer to the provided benchmark documentation.

 ## Requirements
 ### Download resources